Training-Free Adaptive 360-degree Video Streaming via Semantic Potential Fields: Related Work

+\textbf{ABR Algorithms.} Rule-based methods~\cite{huang2014buffer, spiteri2020bola, xie2017360probdash, petrangeli2017http} select bitrate from buffer occupancy or throughput measurements, providing low-overhead decisions but no semantic awareness.
+MPC-based approaches~\cite{yin2015control, yin2014toward} formulate streaming as finite-horizon optimization but depend on accurate throughput forecasts.
+DRL methods such as Pensieve~\cite{mao2017neural}, Fugu~\cite{yan2020learning}, and QDASH~\cite{mok2012qdash} learn policies from network traces, achieving high average QoE at the cost of interpretability and training overhead.

-The spherical geometry inherent to 360° video demands efficient spatial delivery. \textbf{Tile-based streaming}, exemplified by FLARE~\cite{qian2018flare} and Pano~\cite{guan2019pano}, curtails bandwidth by prioritizing the user's field of view, though they frequently rely on deterministic trajectory extrapolation~\cite{zhu2018saliency360, kattadige2021vad360}.
-Recent optimizations have explored robust frameworks handling field-of-view uncertainty explicitly via mathematical relaxation (e.g., 360-ROBUST), as well as multi-trajectory predictions (e.g., MFVP) for lightweight viewport modeling. \textbf{Semantic-aware predictors}, such as those exploiting object saliency~\cite{park2020seaware, tian2025viewport, yan2025semantic, ozcinar2017viewport} or multi-agent DRL frameworks, typically necessitate aggregate viewing statistics or complex deep learning architectures.
-This can make them difficult to deploy in zero-shot teleoperation where prior user data may be absent.
+\textbf{360° Viewport Prediction.} Tile-based streaming systems such as FLARE~\cite{qian2018flare} and Pano~\cite{guan2019pano} prioritize the user's field of view, often relying on trajectory extrapolation~\cite{zhu2018prediction, kattadige2021vad360}.
+Semantic-aware predictors that exploit object saliency~\cite{park2020seaware, tian2025viewport, ozcinar2017viewport} or multi-agent DRL typically require aggregate viewing statistics or complex architectures, hindering zero-shot deployment.

-\textbf{Distinction of OrbitStream.} \orbitstream formulates viewport prediction as a continuous physics-inspired simulation.
-Treating semantic objects as gravitational attractors provides anticipation without requiring crowd statistics or DRL training.
-It provides an interpretable framework aligned with the needs of autonomous teleoperation.
+\textbf{Distinction.} \orbitstream formulates viewport prediction as continuous particle dynamics governed by semantic potential fields, enabling anticipation without crowd-sourced viewing statistics, DRL training, or user-specific profiling.
+The result is an interpretable, closed-form framework suited to the auditing and accountability needs of autonomous teleoperation.